 Arriving late to the Divine services shows lack of consideration on our part and poor management of the gift of time God has given us.
 As a general rule, if an Orthodox Christian arrives after the reading of the Gospel, he or she should refrain from receiving Holy Communion.

 When we plan to partake of the Eucharist, we fast from food and drink from midnight onward and prepare spiritually through prayer.
-We are already unworthy of the Holy Gifts; therefore, it would be unwise to further compound that unworthiness by partaking of them after showing up late to worship God.
+We are already unworthy of the Holy Gifts; therefore, it would be unwise to further compound that unworthiness by partaking of them after showing up late.

 See your local parish’s service schedule for times, to make sure you are not late!